bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 It's really, like I wish this equation were written out more frequently because I think people understate quite how trivial of an attack this is.
 I mean you can write Python code in like two minutes.

 ** Audience:**  00:08:11

-So Sony got pwned, they were reusing nonces on all of their ECBSA signatures.
+So Sony got pwned, they were reusing nonces on all of their `ECDSA` signatures.
 It was the same nonce for all the signatures for all the Playstations.

 ## Issues with MUSIG & Lightning